MeelisM/astro-portfolio/README.md

 | `npm run lint`    | Runs ESLint to check for code issues.                    |

 ## 🌍 Deployment

-You can also deploy the site directly to **GitHub Pages** or **CloudFlare Pages** without needing to set up AWS, Terraform, or GitHub Actions.

 ### 1️⃣ Infrastructure Setup (Terraform)